This is my story about the trip from Puno on Lake Titicaca across the Bolivian Altiplano on the road to the city of presumable peace – La Paz.

 Sunday 03.01.1988, La Paz

 Today we didn’t go to Tiwanaku after all because the local buses were full.
 We dropped by the railway station to check departures etc. We have now found out that we’ll take the Antofagasta train on Friday.
-We met the couple from Australia again and had a long talk with them.
+Later we met the couple from Australia again and had a long talk with them.

 Letter to my family